 Many mediators, including attorneys and retired judges, although having mediation experience, maintain that they can mediate any dispute.
-It’s true that they can mediate, but how well do they truly understand and are sensitive to both the obvious and the less obvious business issues, including Business Law?
-Few are.
+It’s true that they can mediate, but how well do they truly understand and are sensitive to both the obvious and the less obvious business issues, including Few are.

 In the business world there are numerous and specialized concerns.
 There are matters relative to all types of business entities.
 There are practices within the commercial business world, technical and contractual provision and the understanding of relationships among owners, investors, employees, vendors, creditors and others involved in business dealings.